Skip to main content

 17. My rebus

 Sometimes it’s hard to come up with some original rebuses.
 This web app helps you to make a rebus in seconds.
-Just insert your sentence and it will convert the sentence into a nice rebus. you can even choose the difficulty level!
+Just insert your sentence, which will convert it into a nice rebus.
+You can even choose the difficulty level!

-Use a rebus to spice up your lessons and make it more visual.
-I always loved to solve them as a kid.
-I still do!
+Use a rebus to spice up your lessons and make them more visual.
+As a kid, I loved solving them—I still do!

 18. WordClouds